betaflight/betaflight.com/docs/wiki/release/Betaflight-4-5-Release-Notes.md

 ### 16.2 RPM Limiter build option

-This limits the max average RPM to a user-specified value, and is primarily intended to help standardise quad behaviour for Spec Racing.
+This limits the max average RPM to a user-specified value, and is primarily intended to help standardise quad behavior for Spec Racing.

 RPM Limiter actively limits the average rpms across all active motors.
 For example, `set rpm_limit_value = 13000` will limit average RPM to 13000.